Suveett/Suveett/README.md

 - 👋 Hi, I’m Suveett Kalra

-- 🌱 I've learnt Solidity (Upgradeable Contracts) and built/dummied w/ improvements for some Dapps on ETH, but honestly I Love Rust and Anchor much much more now.
+- 🌱 I've learnt Solidity, Javascript, Typescript, HTML, CSS, Rust, Anchor (all self taught)
-- 💞️ NFT's excite me and so does DeFi.
+- I've done this so I can finally be code literate and build on Bitcoin and Lightning (because mind you I'm a Bitcoin Maxi)

 Connect with me on all my socials below, or by email : kalrasuveet@gmail.com,
 https://linktr.ee/suveett.kalra